For a company

 Portugal Yes.
 At the Ultimate Beneficiary Owners Registry (Registo Central do Beneficiário Efetivo).

-Singapore Shareholders of a company must be disclosed to the Accounting and Corporate Regulatory Authority’s registry system.
 Every private company is required to keep and maintain a register of registrable controllers which is private and will not be made available to the public.

-Slovakia Shareholders of an LLC and founders of a Branch are disclosed in the commercial register.
+Slovakia Shareholders of an LLC and founders of a Branch are disclosed in the Commercial Register.
 Shareholders of an LLC/founders of a Branch have to be updated upon each change of shareholdings.

 United Arab Emirates Yes, following the issuance of Federal Cabinet Resolution No. 58 of 2020, which has been in effect since October 2020, all companies, licensed or registered in the UAE, (including the freezones) are required to maintain up to date registers for the details of the company's shareholders (including disclosure of trust arrangements) and the real beneficiaries.
 Only companies fully owned by UAE federal or local government are exempted from this resolution.